AriFordsham/GHCWiki/commentary/packages/ghc-packages-proposal.md

 ```

-Note the late binding here.
-The authors of packages P1 and P2 didn't need to know about each other, and don't need to choose globally unique names.

-To support `--make` we'd need to allow `-package` flags in the per-module `OPTIONS` pragmas; and we'd need to gather those options together for the link step.
+To support `--make` in this situation we'd need to allow `-package` flags in the per-module `OPTIONS` pragmas.  (`ghc --make` already gathers those options together for the link step.)

 The fundamental thing GHC needs to do is to include the package name into the names of entities the package defines.
 That means that when compiling a module M you must say what package it is part of: